 What is the difference between a buy-to-let and let-to-buy mortgage?

 Let-to-buy mortgages are regularly used by homeowners who have lived in their property for a few years and want to move.
+They want to raise the deposit for their new property by remortgaging their home and letting it out.

-These borrowers have equity in their property because house prices have increased in their area and they have repaid some of the mortgage.
+These borrowers have equity in their property because house prices have increased in their area and they have often repaid some of the mortgage.
 They like the idea of releasing some of the cash to put towards the deposit on a new home and letting their property to take advantage of future house price rises and the high rental income.

 How do you secure a let-to-buy mortgage?